Is Silicone Biodegradable? Does It Breakdown?

 What are the advantages of using silicone to replace single-use plastics?

 By reaching for a reusable silicone straw (or any other silicone alternative to single-use plastics) every time we need one, we keep that many single-use plastics from our landfills, ecosystems, and wildlife.
-Silicone products are also a lot safer than commonly used plastics when it comes to temperature resistance and leaching.
-While some do not recommend heating food in silicone, silicone products remain a lot safer than single-use or generic plastic products.

-One of our favorite online zero waste stores Net Zero Co. carries a wide range of silicone products, all of which will make a good addition to your home.
+One of our favorite online zero-waste stores, Net Zero Co., carries a wide range of silicone products, all of which will make a good addition to your home.

-A collection of silicone products.
-Pin
+A collection of silicone products.Pin

 Image: Net Zero Co.

-Net Zero Co. even has a Silicone Takeback Program, which we highly recommend you take advantage of if you have damaged silicone items that you are trying to get rid of responsibly.
-It's so simple, email them (hello@netzerocompany.com), they will email you a pre-paid return label, pack your stuff into a box and mail it to them.
+Net Zero Co. even has a Silicone Takeback Program, which we highly recommend you take advantage of if you have damaged silicone items you are trying to get rid of responsibly.
+It's so simple, email them (hello@netzerocompany.com), and they will email you a pre-paid return label, pack your stuff into a box and mail it to them.

 What is a good substitute for silicone?